 Our non-fiction assessor will consider your manuscript’s structure, content and style to assess its potential for publication.
 Feedback may include structural assessment, analysis of voice, and/or legal issues to be aware of, such as defamation and copyright.

 You will receive a brief written summary of the assessor’s key feedback points; however, you will not receive edits on your manuscript submission.
 This one-on-one meeting is a chance to discuss issues and potential solutions, and to ask questions.

 All non-fiction is eligible.
 If you’re writing narrative non-fiction and would like a stronger focus on story structure, character or dialogue, please see our narrative assessments.

 You will need to provide the following at least 10 days before your assessment:

-- the first 15 pages of your manuscript, up to 4000 words
+- the first 4000 words of your manuscript*

 - a one-page synopsis, up to 300 words (need help with your synopsis?
 Please see our guide to writing a synopsis)

 - a brief writing CV, no more than one page

 *Please note that if your manuscript excerpt exceeds the word limit, it will be truncated at 4000 words before being forwarded to the assessor.
 Please respect the time the assessor is dedicating to reading your work by sticking to the industry standard formatting and word limit.
 Thank you.